lajontechtech/git_demo_notes/readme.md

 ## First Time Setup Process
 1. Create a new repository on GitHub
     - ``` git init```
-2. Create an add an ignore file
+2. Create and add an ignore file
     - ``` touch .gitignore```
     - ```git add .gitignore```
 3. Commit the changes